olikraus/lpc804_plu/lpc804/plu_sw_input/README.md

    GPIO pin is configured input.
- * Because the GPIO port status can be changed only for outputs and because the GPIO is automatically forced to be input (see previos point): Writing a GPIO in value will not work
+ * Because the GPIO port status can be changed only for outputs and because the GPIO is automatically forced to be input (see previos point): Writing a GPIO input value to an internal function will not work.
- * The only way to change the input value to an internal function connected to a GPIO port is by changing the pullup/donw and/or by using the inverter function.
+ * The only way to change the input value to an internal function connected to a GPIO port is changing the pullup/donw and/or by using the inverter function.

 The example in this folder will demonstrate this: